 A native of Southern California, S. Eugene Linzey (also known as Stan and Gene) is a former bi-vocational pastor and music minister.
 He has served as president of the Siloam Springs Writers Guild in Siloam Springs, AR., and as chaplain for the USS Yorktown CV-5 Survivors Club.
 After studying at Vanguard University in Costa Mesa, CA., and Oklahoma Baptist University in Shawnee, OK, he received his B.S. at Southwestern Assemblies of God University in Waxahachie, TX.
-(This picture was taken near Sunset Cliffs, San Diego, CA.)
+This picture was taken in Oceanside, CA.

 While employed at the Los Alamos National Laboratory, Los Alamos, NM, Linzey studied writing and public speaking.
 As an Operations Officer in the Nuclear Physics Division, he oversaw risk-management documentation, monitored the cost and progress of various experimental projects, created and delivered project presentations, was a safety officer, and interacted with inter-lab and governmental agencies to ensure that his group met federal, DOE, and state requirements.

 He worked thirteen years in the aerospace industry, and two years in direct sales.

 A published author, he has, also, written for newspapers since 2001.
 His current series is titled Reflections on Life in the Herald-Leader in Siloam Springs, AR, and he’s recently received an award for best journalism from the Arkansas Press Association.
 He’s written character-based articles for the scientific community, and between 2001-2004 had a weekly radio segment at a New Mexico radio station.
 He has been a featured speaker at churches, civic clubs, businesses, and other organizations.

 Having completed Character First!(R) training, he enjoys helping people understand life more completely, for their outlook on life will make a difference in what they do in life, and how they interact with others.